lleevveell66/RelayRattler/README.md

 ## Theory of Operation:
 [Table of Contents](#table-of-contents)

-We will refer to the following diagram for this explaination:
+We will refer to the following diagram for this explanation:

 <h1 align="center">
   <img src="images/L6_RelayRattler_Schematic.PNG" alt="Relay Rattler Schematic" width="75%" align="middle">